 - conflicts of interest;

 - corporate opportunities;

-- confidentiality;
+- · confidentiality;

-- · fair dealing;
+- fair dealing;

 - protection and use of company assets;

-- compliance with laws, rules and regulations (including insider trading laws); and
+- compliance with laws, rules, and regulations (including insider trading laws); and

 - encouraging the reporting of illegal or unethical behavior.

-The code must contain compliance standards and procedures to facilitate its effective operation and must require that any waiver of the code for executive officers or directors be made only by the board or a board committee and must be promptly disclosed to shareholders.
+The code must contain compliance standards and procedures to facilitate its effective operation and must require that only the board or a board committee may waive any provision of the code for executive officers or directors and that any such waiver be disclosed to shareholders within four business days.

-The company must state in its annual proxy statement or, if the company does not file an annual proxy statement, in its annual report filed with the SEC that this information is available on its website and provide the website address.
-66 The company must make the code available on its website.
+The company must make the code available on its website, and it must state in its annual proxy statement or, if the company does not file an annual proxy statement, in its annual report filed with the SEC, that this information is available on its website and provide the website address.67